 Suggestions for Post-Operation

 When you return home after back surgery, be sure that you have support from your family and friends or a nursing aide, if necessary.
-Pain management is an important component in your recovery.
+Pain management is an important component of your recovery.
 Your doctor will most likely prescribe narcotic pain pills, anti-inflammatory medications, and acetaminophen.
 A nerve pain-blocking medication may also be prescribed.
 NSAIDs (non-steroidal anti-inflammatory drugs) should be avoided by patients who have had fusion surgery, as they inhibit the formation of bone, which is necessary for healing in this type of operation.

 Dress comfortably and apply ice to the incision to aid in pain management.
 Applying heat can relieve tension and muscle pain, but may cause an increase in swelling, so it should be alternated with ice applications.
 Try not to stay in one position too long, but instead, frequently change your position or take short walks to improve stiffness and pain.